carpentries-lab/metagenomics-analysis/_episodes/02-webserver.md

 ## AWS is a command line cloud server.
-The machine that you are going to use is provided by amazon web services, it is equiped with all command line nd metagenomic tools needed fot this workshop.
-Lets practice log in this service and copy files from your local computer to your remote instance of AWS.
+The machine that you are going to use is provided by amazon web services, it is equiped with all command line metagenomic tools needed fot this workshop.
+Lets practice log in into this service and copy files from your local computer to your remote instance of AWS.

 ~~~